CCExtractor/sample-platform/install/installation.md

 Note: if there is no output saying:
 `Restarting ftp upload handler: pure-uploadscript.`, the uploadscript will need to be started.
-This can be done using the next command (assuming 1000 is the `gid` and `uid` of the user which was specified earlier):
+This can be done using the next command (assuming 33 is the `gid` and `uid` of the user which was specified earlier):

 ```
-sudo pure-uploadscript -u 2015 -g 2015 -B -r /home/path/to/src/cron/progress_ftp_upload.py
+sudo pure-uploadscript -u 33 -g 33 -B -r /home/path/to/src/cron/progress_ftp_upload.py
-sudo chown 2015:2015 /home/path/to/src/cron/progress_ftp_upload.py
+sudo chown 33:33 /home/path/to/src/cron/progress_ftp_upload.py
 ```

 To check if the upload script is running, the next command can help:
 `ps aux | grep pure-uploadscript`.
 If it still doesn't work, rebooting the server might help as well.

+### Configure GCP Firewall for Pure-FTP
+NOTE: These steps need to be performed only if the platform is being installed on a GCP VM instance.

+Since pure-ftpd server runs over TCP port 21 and we allow passive TCP port range as 30000-50000, we should now allow incoming communication requests through these ports to the platform server:

+- Navigate to VPC network -> Firewall and click on "Create Firewall Rule".
+- Set the name as "default-allow-ftp-ingress" and enter the following details for this rule:
+    - Priority: 1000
+    - Direction of Traffic: Ingress
+    - Action on the match: Allow
+        - Target type: "Allow instances in the network"
+        - Source Filter: IPv4 ranges
+        - Source IPv4 ranges: 0.0.0.0/0
+        - Protocols and ports -> Specified protocols and ports -> TCP -> Port: 21,30000-50000
+    - Now click on "Save"